kuraishinju/kanji-kana-anki/README.md

 Finally, you can view your **scores**, which consist in the *total number of games played*, *total points* (1 correct answer = 1 point) and *correct answers percentage* calculated accordingly.

 Since it is a simple program, there is minimal personalized classes usage (only `WordDict`).
 For an easier debugging, both `mypy` with type hints and `pytest` have been used.
 Several comments have been added for an easier code understanding.

+### Installation:
+This program runs in the terminal with python, so you have to have python installed.

+Install all packages from `requiremenmts.txt` with `pip install -r requirements.txt`.
+Non required but suggested, you can delete the database `users.db` and a new empty one will be created next time you launch the program.
+Keep in mind that the tests in `test_project.py` will not pass anymore.

 ### Additional credits:
 [JLPT vocab API](https://github.com/wkei/jlpt-vocab-api) by wkei